Skip to main content

 Virtarix VPS

-Paperclip server, UI, agent registry, heartbeats, budgets, tasks, and adapter boundary for the workflow.
+Paperclip server, UI, agents, heartbeats, tasks, database, and adapter layer running on the VPS.

 Step-by-Step Setup Flow

-Follow this sequence as a practical deployment checklist, but confirm Paperclip-specific versions, installer flags, and service commands against current official documentation before production use.
+Follow this sequence as a practical deployment checklist for an Ubuntu-style VPS, but confirm Paperclip-specific versions, installer flags, deployment modes, Docker files, and service commands against current official documentation before production use.

 Deploy and connect